-I am a Licensed Mental Health Counselor Associate (MC60476809) in Washington State, and a National Certified Counselor (330387) by the National Board for Certified Counselors.
+I am a Licensed Mental Health Counselor Associate (MC60476809) in Washington State, and a board certified counselor (330387) by the National Board for Certified Counselors.
 I am a professional member of the American Counseling Association.
-You may verify my credentials as an LMHCA and NCC.
+You may verify my credentials as an LMHCA and board certified counselor.

 I completed my graduate practicum and internship at Meridian Behavioral Healthcare in Florida, a community mental health agency serving the needs of forensic clients with substance abuse and co-occurring mental health issues.

 “Kristen Martinez has demonstrated an uncanny ability to reach out to people, not just in seeing their needs, but in seeing what they see as their needs.
 She has helped a lot of people.
 She is among the best around.
 If you’re in Seattle, go see her.
 If you’re near Seattle, commute in and see her.
 If you’re nowhere near Seattle, consider a road trip.”

 – Rob Morton, MSW